twinone/rubik-robot/README.md

 ## Web simulator

-There is a Rubik's Cube web simulator (WIP) at: http://twinone.github.io/rubik-solver/web
+There is a completely functional Rubik's Cube web simulator and solver at: http://twinone.github.io/rubik-solver/web